What is Domestic Abuse?

 What are my next steps?

 The Family Team at Parfitt Creswell not only deal with all matters relating to the breakdown of a relationship or marriage but also offer specialist advice and assistance for people who are suffering from domestic abuse.
-If you would like to speak to a legal professional to discuss your situation, we offer a free initial consultation during which we can discuss in more detail and on a completely confidential basis your circumstances and options and we can refer you to the appropriate network of support if necessary.
+If you would like to speak to a legal professional to discuss your situation, we offer a complimentary initial consultation during which we can discuss in more detail and on a completely confidential basis your circumstances and options and we can refer you to the appropriate network of support if necessary.
 If Court proceedings are issued, we will assist and guide you throughout together with other organisations.

 To speak with one of our Family Law Experts and arrange a complimentary, no-obligations consultation click on the button below.

-FREE Initial Consultation.
+Complimentary Initial Consultation.

 Speak to a member of our Family Team